The Best User Research Methods for Every Stage of Product Development

 Qualitative Research Methods for Building

-Building includes creating both UX artifacts, like design comps and UI components, and developing the actual product.
+Building includes creating both UBuilding includes creating both UX artifacts, like design comps and UI components, and developing the actual product.
 With wireframing and prototyping work well underway for your new product, this is a great time to get some initial user feedback with a couple of common user experience research methods.
 This feedback will allow you to create something from the start that’s aligned with your users’ needs.

 Desirability studies create an opportunity for you to validate design decisions before passing them on to the development team.
 For example, you can show users the same feature in multiple layouts to see which design they prefer, or you can allow users to share their desired workflow and potential clickstreams.

-Besides learning about the participants’ impressions of your product, focus group findings also include what users believe to be a product’s most important features, problems they might encounter while using the product, as well as their experiences with other products, both good and bad.
+Besides learning about the participants’ impressions and perceptions of your product, focus group findings also include what users believe to be a product’s most important features, problems they might encounter while using the product, as well as their experiences with other products, both good and bad.
 The conversational style of a focus group appears free-flowing and natural.
 However, an experienced UX researcher is needed to moderate the group.
 Your moderator presents the correct series of questions, in the correct order, and guides the conversation to get the results you need.
 As it happens with any qualitative research method, the quality of the data collected through the focus group is only as good and useful as its preparation: it’s important that UX Researchers carefully consider the goals, questions, topics and the right amount of participants of the focus group.

 Quantitative Research Methods for Building